keu/docs/software_versioned_docs/version-0.23/manage-workspaces.md

 The most important function of Workspaces is creating and managing access to one or more Airflow Deployments.
 An Airflow Deployment is an instance of Apache Airflow that consists of a Scheduler, Webserver, and one or more Workers if you're running the Celery or Kubernetes Executors.

-To create a new Deployment, click the **New Deployment** button in the **Deployments** tab or use the Astronomer CLI as described in [CLI Quickstart](cli-quickstart.md).
+To create a new Deployment, click the **New Deployment** button in the **Deployments** tab or use the Astronomer Software CLI as described in [CLI Quickstart](cli-quickstart.md).
 For more information on configuring Deployment settings and resources, read [Configure a Deployment](configure-deployment.md).

 The **Deployments** tab also contains information on all of your existing Deployments, including name, Executor type, and Deployment status.
 A blue dot next to a Deployment's name indicates that the Deployment is still spinning up, while a green dot indicates that the Deployment is fully operational: